1907

 Celebrating 95 Years of Wonder

-Treetop Hideaways at Ruby Falls
+Today at Ruby Falls

 Our Story Continues

-When Leo Lambert discovered Ruby Falls in 1928, he had big dreams.
 Today, the park welcomes over half a million guests from around globe each year.
 Experiencing the wonder of nature continues to be as timeless and inspiring as it was in 1928.
-We’re passionate about our role as careful stewards of Ruby Falls for the next generation to learn from and enjoy.
-Never stop exploring!

 Discover More